Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 *“Yeah.
 Loyalty.
 I mean, they’re faithfully and loyally doing their part for the future of our species, shouldn’t we do the same?”*

-At this point in our conversation, a cub---young, but old enough to be entrusted with chores---runs up on four-paw and delivers a written message.
+At this point in our conversation, a cub - young, but old enough to be entrusted with chores - runs up on four-paw and delivers a written message.
 Apparently using such hand-delivered notes as opposed to text messages or voice calls is a Clan of Females tradition: it’s a good way to keep a cub occupied and in touch with all the Mothers.
 Myun glances at the note, then pockets it and sends the cub on their way.

 The brief break gives me a good opportunity to move onto another subject I wanted to discuss.